Miss L Milligan

 National Curriculum Coverage

 Teachers assess children’s work in music by making informal judgements as they observe them during lessons.
 Teachers collect information using videos, sound recordings, photographs or written observations.
-This is then stored on our Book Creator App.
+This is then uploaded to the YUMU platform that we use.
 Additional evidence may be gained during school performances or other relevant events, and may be presented in the form of recordings or photographs.

 - Listen and Appraise